ilkerol/dashymobile/README.md

 - Fixed padding to stop android navigation bar interference with buttons in the settings sections
 - Fixed some minor rendering bugs

+### What's new in v1.2

+### Reverse Proxy Support
+- Added a new **Reverse Proxy URL** field in Settings
+- Users behind nginx, Caddy, or other reverse proxies can now use a full URL (e.g. \`https://dashy.example.com\`) instead of IP + port
+- Includes a test connection button for the reverse proxy URL

+### Authentication Support
+- Added optional **Username** and **Password** fields in Settings
+- Supports Dashy instances protected with HTTP Auth or built-in authentication
+- Credentials are stored securely on-device using encrypted storage
+- Auth headers are sent automatically when connecting to your Dashy instance

+### Notes
+- All existing IP + port functionality remains unchanged
+- No breaking changes — existing users can update without reconfiguring"

 ---

 This project was created with the goal of providing a companion app for the amazing self-hosted dashboard, Dashy.